armundle/nlp/notes/understanding_difficulty_training.md

 - Standard gradient descent performs poorly
 - Activaction functions such as logistic sigmoid actication has mean value of zero, which can drive the top hidden layer into saturation

+## Saturation of activation functions
+- Excessive saturation of activations function prevents the gradients from propogating well
+### Sigmoid
+- Hidden unit output of 0 corresponds to a saturated sigmoid.
+- It slows down learning due to non-zero mean.
+ - prevents the gradients to flow backwards
+ - prevents the lower layers from learning useful features.
+- Deep networks initialized from unuspervised pre-training do not suffer from the saturation behavior.

+### tanh
+- Don't suffer from this problem since symmetry around 0
+- With standard random initialization, however, saturation starts from the lower layers quickly

+## Gradients and their propogation
+- For classification, logitstic regression or conditional log-likelihood cost function worked better than quadratic cost function

+### softsign
+- Different from tanh in that the asymptotes are smoother
+-

 # TODO
 - Monitor saturation of hidden units